Interview with author Mallory Dyer

 Q10.
 What is the most valuable piece of advice you’ve been given about writing?

-Interview with author Diamond Ice Minor
+Interview with author Gill McCabe

 1. Please introduce yourself so that the readers will get to know you better.